Olympic host Japan will not take part in China vaccine offer | Sports-Games

 Tokyo organizing committee president Seiko Hashimoto, in a news conference on Friday, said people coming to Japan with vaccinations might help reassure a skeptical public.

-About 80% of Japanese in recent polls say the Olympics should be postponed or canceled, and almost as many do not want fans from abroad.
+About 80% of Japanese in recent polls say the Olympics should be postponed or cancelled, and almost as many do not want fans from abroad.

 Hashimoto said again that the decision on fans from overseas will be made before the torch relay begins on March 25.
 Numerous reports in Japan say the decision has already been made to ban foreign visitors.